Carlo Salteri: Tenix

 Salteri reputably kept this coin from that day, until the day of his death.

 Personal

 In 1999, Salteri was made a Grand Officer of the Order of Merit of the Italian Republic by the Italian government.
-In 2002, he was appointed a Companion of the Order of Australia for service as a leader in industrial and technological development in Australia, to the engineering, construction and manufacturing industries, and to the community through a range of artistic, cultural and health-related organisations.
+In 2002, he was appointed a Companion (AC) of the Order of Australia for service as a leader in industrial and technological development in Australia, to the engineering, construction and manufacturing industries, and to the community through a range of artistic, cultural and health-related organisations.

 Salteri established the Tenix Foundation to provide assistance for education, research and underprivileged children.
 Up until his death, Salteri was a patron of the Australian Indigenous Education Foundation and was a key supporter of education for Indigenous students.

 Salteri died at the Mater Hospital in Sydney after a short illness on 10 October 2010, aged 89.